huatengh/CoExpansionValidation/README.md

 species.assignment
 ```

-* user specifies the species' names and the _alpha_ for Dirichlet process, and simulate the number of co-expansion events
+* user specifies the _alpha_ for Dirichlet process, and simulate the number of co-expansion events

 ```{r simulate the number of co-expansion events}
 species<-1:10